In November 1997, I though about building a clock with a pendulum

 activated by the fall of bearing balls.
 The first thing to design was

-enough energy from a ball to make this possible?
-The balls had to be
+to get enough energy from a ball to make this possible?
+The balls had

-enough to run a stable course but their size obviously determines the
+to be heavy enough to run a stable course but their size obviously

-size.
-As a trade-off between weight and size I arbitrarily
+determines the clock's size.
+As a trade-off between weight and

 The engine's first prototypes were just unbelievable, at that time I thought that I needed as much gain as possible to achieve the largest possible amplitude: after a month of effort I had achieved a 60 centimetre swing with a 1 meter pendulum.
 That's when I stumbled across an old physics book from 1894 which explained that the isochronism of oscillations is only true for small amplitudes, not large ones.
 A month of work for nothing.
 I was now left with the reverse problem to solve: achieving the smallest possible amplitude with 20-millimetre balls.
 It took me another month to design the final version of the engine.